 The marijuana processor license in Michigan is unlike the Michigan marijuana grower license that has various classes.
 The state's marijuana processor license is just one, regardless of whether the licensee processes marijuana-infused products for the medical market or recreational market.

-In Michigan, the Marijuana Regulatory Agency (MRA) sets certain potency limits (THC levels) and serving size limits for cannabis-infused products processed by marijuana processors depending on the market their licenses intend to serve.
+In Michigan, the Cannabis Regulatory Agency (CRA) sets certain potency limits (THC levels) and serving size limits for cannabis-infused products processed by marijuana processors depending on the market their licenses intend to serve.
 These limits are a differentiating factor between a medical marijuana processor and a recreational marijuana processor in the state.

 For medical marijuana-infused products, the potency limits are:

 For recreational marijuana-infused products, the potency limits are:

 No. A marijuana processor license holder in Michigan, among other marijuana-infused products, can process edibles without a separate license.
 However, Rule 33 of the Cannabis Regulatory Agency (CRA) specifies requirements and restrictions on marijuana edible products for processor license holders intending to manufacture edibles.
 These include:

 As recommended by the CRA, licensed marijuana processors must comply with the following as they process marijuana edibles:

 Any person or entity interested in applying for Michigan marijuana processor licenses can do so online or using paper forms.
 The following are some of the documentation required to apply for a marijuana processor license in Michigan: